 Beehive Interfaith House

 This house in Georgetown offers hospitality and a welcome haven for global, faculty-level researchers during research fellowships, conference visits, or short-to-medium sojourns in Washington, DC.
-It is also a niche for friendly guests who are not academics to learn more about creative alternatives to capitalist models, through visits of as little as a day and as long as a year.
-Although Catholic in origin and spiritual center, its practice is contemplative and interfaith (so far Buddhist, Muslim, Jewish, Hindu, Sufi, and "None," or no claimed faith but happy to engage with us), facilitating dialogue across boundaries through shared living in Georgetown.
-We are open and affirming, we welcome different kinds of pilgrims, and we do not proselytize.
+It is also a niche for friendly guests who are not academics to learn more about creative alternatives to capitalist models, through visits of as little as a day and as long as a month.
+Somewhat longer stays are possible by mutual discernment, but we use the word "beehive" to suggest coming and going for term-limited periods, with lots of happy turnover.
+Although Catholic in origin and spiritual center, its practice is contemplative and interfaith (so far Buddhist, Muslim, Protestant, Jewish, Hindu, Sufi, and "None," or no claimed faith but happy to engage with us), facilitating dialogue across boundaries through shared living in Georgetown.
+We are open and affirming--hosting different kinds of pilgrims--and we do not proselytize.

 Carole Sargent modeled it (quite loosely) on traditional "House of Studies" examples she found connected to some of the older congregations worldwide, but with the variation that this is for faculty-level scholars, not students.
 There is abundant quiet time for research and writing, but the energy is lively, and everyone also shares occasional structured times together such as weekly meals, morning prayer, and meditation.
 Because of our interfaith nature, prayer is sometimes in the form of music via our shared Spotify account.